lukewiwa/lukewiwa.github.io/blog/tern_quick_haul_one_year_review.md

 The groupset that came with the bike, a shimano alivio set, was frankly garbage.
 It would not shift reliably at all.
 I tweaked it so much to try and get it working but I suspect the cable run was just too long and windy.
 I eventually replaced it with a groupset from a Chinese manufacturer called L-Twoo.
 It was cheap but effective.
 With that installed it was night and day.
 The shifting since has been flawless.

 I replaced the seat post with a cheap dropper post with a trigger built in to the seat.
-This has made switching between me adn my wife riding a breeze.
+This has made switching between me and my wife riding a breeze.
 I highly recommend this upgrade if you are sharing a bike with someone even slightly different in height to you.

 # Downsides